--c, --channel Additional channel to search for packages.
-These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '../mychan').
-Then, the defaults or channels from .condarc are searched (unless --override-channels is given).
+-c,channel Additional channel to search for packages.
+These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '/mychan').
+Then, the defaults or channels from .condarc are searched (unlessoverride-channels is given).
 You can use 'defaults' to get the default packages for conda.
 You can also use any name and the .condarc channel_alias value will be prepended.
-The default channel_alias is https://conda.anaconda.org/.

---override-channels Do not search default or .condarc channels.
-Requires --channel.
+The default channel_alias is https://conda.anaconda.org/. use-local Use locally built packages.
+Identical to '-c local'. override-channels Do not search default or .condarc channels.
+Requireschannel. repodata-fn Specify file name of repodata on the remote server where your channels are con- figured or within local backups.
+Conda will try whatever you specify, but will ultimately fall back to repodata.json if your specs are not satisfiable with what you specify here.
+This is used to employ repodata that is smaller and reduced in time scope.
+You may pass this flag more than once.
+Leftmost entries are tried first, and the fallback to repodata.json is added for you automatically.
+For more information, see conda configdescribe repodata_fns. experimental Possible choices: jlap, lock jlap: Download incremental package index data from repodata.jlap; implies 'lock'. lock: use locking when reading, updating index (repodata.json) cache.
+Now en- abled. no-lock Disable locking when reading, updating index (repodata.json) cache.